gszathmari/munchkin/README.rst

 Usage Instructions
 ==================

-Munchkin has two operation modes: one is for generating passwords based on cards from http://passwordcard.org, and the other is for user supplied custom cards.
+The following section explains the basic usage of Munchkin.
+You can also use the ``-h`` switch for getting more information on the individual features.

 Operation Modes
 ---------------

+There are two operation modes available.
+The first one generates cards similar to the ones from http://passwordcard.org, and the second allows to bring your own password cards.

 passwordcard.org Cards
 ^^^^^^^^^^^^^^^^^^^^^^